jpumph029/data-structures-and-algorithms/Challenges/breadth-first-traversal/README.md

 # Breadth-first

+## Challenge
-## ChallengeWrite a breadth first traversal method which takes a Binary Tree as its unique input.
+Write a breadth first traversal method which takes a Binary Tree as its unique input.
 Traverse the input tree using a Breadth-first approach; print every visited node’s value.

 ## Approach & Efficiency
 Time: 0(n)